ZChipman/Predicting_March_Madness/README.md

 The two models created and implemented in this analysis were XGBoost and convolutional neural networks.
 XGBoost, or eXtreme Gradient Boosting, is a library meant for computing gradient boosting at scale.
 The premise of gradient boosting is to provide a prediction from classification tasks defined in the model.
 Since XGBoost requires a classification metric for this model, the output of the training model provides the ‘logloss’ error as the evaluation.
 XGBoost was selected due to its accuracy and time performance.
 A model that doesn’t take too long to run, but still has a rather accurate result is what our team was looking for.

+Our team decided to explore another model for better reference.
+The other model, using a convolutional neural network (CNN), did not produce the ideal outcome but it is still worth exploring and including as part of the overall analysis.
+This deep learning model implemented the activation function ‘rectified linear unit’, also known as ReLU (activation = ‘relu’).
+This made the most sense to use and seemed more efficient than the sigmoid activation.
+In general, neural networks are quite powerful and can provide insights other algorithms might not be able to.

 ### Results:

 ![2022 Bracket](https://user-images.githubusercontent.com/87530934/213572570-141bab54-6cd6-4eda-a1de-3a2914711608.png)